Location: Monongalia County, West Virginia

 Located next to Morgantown, WV and West Virginia University (WVU), the Star City Volunteer Fire Department provides primary fire and rescue services to the town of Star City and many surrounding unincorporated areas, including: Chestnut Ridge, Bakers Ridge, Chaplin Hill, Rt.
 705, Fieldcrest, and Interstate 79 from milepost 155 to the Pennsylvania state line.
 In 2010, Star City Fire Volunteer Fire Department expanded its services to the community with the development of an EMS division.
 The EMS Division provides non-emergency transports as well as 2nd due 9-1-1 service to the county.

 Company and Station 20 operate out of a single station located at the intersection of University and Springdale Avenues in the town of Star City, West Virginia.
-Currently having approximately 45 active volunteer members, SCVFD responds to approximately 1200 calls per year.
+SCVFD responds to approximately 1200 calls for service per year.
 The department is led operationally by the Fire Chief and administratively by the President.
 The EMS division is led by a full-time EMS Chief administrator.

 The Star City Volunteer Fire Department runs two Class A Pumpers, a Medium Duty Squad, a Utility Pickup, a quick response command vehicle, and four ALS ambulances.
 All department apparatus are owned by the department, which were purchased with funds raised by the department through donations and fundraisers

 Membership is available to citizens at least 16 years of age who are willing to donate their time and talents to helping our community.
 Membership categories are available for those who wish to pursue firefighting as well as for those who wish to help with administrative and fund raising activities of the department.
 A majority of the active membership is comprised of West Virginia University students from many different areas of the country.
-Applicants for membership must undergo a background check and physical exam before acceptance.
 More information about becoming a member can be found on our recruitment page.

-All active members are expected to be at the station for weekly training, maintenance and monthly meetings.
+All active members are expected to be at the station for weekly training(s), maintenance and monthly meetings.
 Members must complete at minimum 16 hours of “duty crew” participation monthly.

 The Fire Chief is elected from among eligible members every two years.
 The Chief is responsible for all operational aspects of the department.
 The Chief then appoints all other officer positions from among qualified applicants based on the needs of the department.
 The selection process requires submitting of an application and an interview by the Chief.
 The Chief also has the option of testing for his officer positions.
 All officers must meet the requirements specified in the State code and virtually all of our officers far exceed the minimum requirements.